List of The Idolmaster characters: 765 staff

 The president of 765 Production, he takes the Producer under his wing and monitors his performance in charge of the girls.
 He is never seen as anything but a silhouette, and is rarely encountered outside of the 765 Pro office building, except at the final performance in The Idolmaster game.
 In The Idolmaster Break! manga, his appearance is revealed to be a middle-aged man around his fifties or sixties.

-Before The Idolmaster 2 entered development, Jun'ichirō’s voice actor, Kan Tokumaru, passed away.
+Before The Idolmaster 2 entered development, Jun'ichirō's voice actor, Kan Tokumaru, died.
 As a result, in The Idolmaster 2, Jun'ichirō is given a backstory of why he did not return in the game – he has handed over the position of president of 765 Production to his cousin, Junjirō Takagi, so he can stop having to travel around Japan as he plans to move to Hawaii.
 Since then, Jun'ichirō is the chairman of 765 Production.